 - Keep a journal so that you can jot down anything you remember about the accident

 - Keep track of your medical expenses and what your doctor tells you about your injuries

 How Long Can a Bus Accident Case Take?

 It may take anywhere between a few months and several years to resolve a bus accident case.
-We work efficiently, but we do not cut any corners or back down to powerful opponents.
-Of course injury victims want to resolve these issues as quickly as possible so they can move on with their lives - a priority we take to heart.
+We work efficiently, but we do not cut corners or back down to powerful opponents.
+Of course, injury victims want to resolve these issues as quickly as possible so they can move on with their lives – a priority we take to heart.
 Trust us to pursue the best strategy in your case while keeping your timeline in mind.

-If you or a loved one has been injured in a bus accident in Austin or the surrounding areas of Texas, contact Shaw Cowart now to find out if you have a case, at 512-499-8900.
+Therefore, if you or a loved one has been injured in a bus accident in Austin or the surrounding areas of Texas, contact Shaw Cowart now to find out if you have a case, at 512-499-8900.
 We know just how devastating catastrophic injuries are, and we are passionate about advocating on behalf of the victims of negligence in our state.